osrsbox/osrsbox-db/README.md

 ## The Monster Database

-Each monster is represented by Python objects, specifically using Python dataclasses - or accessible directly by parsing the raw JSON files.
-There are two types of objects that can be used to represent part of an in-game OSRS monster, each outlined in the following subsections.
+Each monster is represented by Python objects when using the PyPi `osrsbox` package, specifically using Python dataclass objects. - or accessible directly by parsing the raw JSON files.
+Additionally, the data is accessible directly by parsing the raw JSON files.
+There are two types of objects, or classifications of data, that can be used to represent part of an in-game OSRS monster, each outlined in the following subsections.

 ### Monster Definition

-A `MonsterDefinition` object type includes basic item metadata such as `id`, `name`, `examine` text, store `cost`, `high_alch` and `low_alch` values and `quest_item` association.
-Every item object in the item database.
+An `MonsterDefinition` object type includes basic monster metadata such as `id`, `name`, `examine` text, `combat_level`, `attack_speed` and `hitpoints` values and slayer association such as `slayer_masters` who give this monster as a task.
+Every monster object in the monster database has all of these properties.
+If you are parsing the raw JSON files all of these properties are in the root of the JSON document - so they are not nested.
 All of the properties available are listed in the table below including the property name, the data types used, a description of the property and if the property is required to be populated - if not required, the property value can potentially be set to `None`.

 | Property | Data type | Description | Required |
 | -------- | --------- | ----------- | -------- |